Vaibh31/Netflix-data-analysis-using-sql/README.md

 - Country-wise trends reveal major content-producing regions.
 - SQL can effectively uncover business insights from large datasets.

+## How to Run

+1. Download the dataset from Kaggle.
+2. Create the Netflix table using the provided schema.
+3. Import the CSV file into PostgreSQL.
+4. Execute the SQL queries.
+5. Analyze the results and insights.

 ## Conclusion

 This project demonstrates practical SQL skills by solving real-world business problems using Netflix data.
 The analysis showcases data exploration, aggregation, filtering, CTEs, window functions, and string operations in PostgreSQL.